 Digitisation enables new experiences at low prices.
 The Digital Economy intersects with the knowledge and services economy but have not connected properly due to a governance mismatch.
 That governance mismatch can be fixed in the Blockchain Economy.

 There is a critical and privileged role for the seed investor in the Blockchain Economy.
 Do you want to be invested in the past – the extraction and manufacturing economy – or the future of the knowledge and services economy?
 Investors will need to change their attitude to risk by investing earlier based on fundamental analysis.

 The idea of Cooperatives is not new.
 Before looking into the future of Digital Cooperatives, we will look at some successful and not so successful Cooperative models from the past.

-One example of a Customer Cooperative is Vanguard.
-The customer in this case is a shareholder of the funds.
-There are no outside investors.
+One example of a Customer Cooperative where the ownership structure fundamentally change the game is Vanguard.
+The customer in this case is a shareholder of the funds; there are no outside investors.
 This structure allows Vanguard to win by charging very low fees (see this post for more).
 This Customer Cooperative structure makes Vanguard the real disrupter in the Wealthtech segment of Fintech.
 When they started in 1975, their average expense ratio was 0.89%.
 By 2014 this had dropped to 0.18%.
-Given their scale, network effects and customer ownership structure, nobody can undercut Vanguard on price and in a commodity such as a passive index fund, price is the deciding factor.
+Given their scale, network effects and customer ownership structure, nobody can undercut Vanguard on price and in a commodity market such as passive index funds, price is the deciding factor.
 Vanguard’s growth numbers tell the story:

 Another example is SWIFT.
 There are two stories around SWIFT: